InspectorIncognito/gtfs-processing/README.md

 # GTFSProcessing
-Software for obtain and process the data for Transapp
+Software for obtain and process the GTFS data for Transapp

 Version 0.0